 By Bus – The center of Kenya’s bus network is found in Nairobi, with routes serving domestic destinations.

-By Taxi - Taxis are rather expensive but provide the most convenient mode of transportation.
-Setting and agreeing to a price is encouraged before riding the taxi, and payment is made only when destination is reached.
+By Taxi – Taxis are rather expensive but provide the most convenient mode of transportation.
+Setting and agreeing to a price is encouraged before riding the taxi, and payment is made only when the destination is reached.
 Registered taxis have yellow lines on both sides of the car.
 A great option for sightseeing is to hire a taxi for a full day.

 By Matatus – Minibuses that seat 14-18 people and shuttles that seat 6 passengers are the most inexpensive and most convenient way to get around the city.